artisticat1/obsidian-latex-suite/DOCS.md

 When creating a regex snippet,
 - In the `trigger`, surround an expression with brackets `()` to create a capturing group.
 - Inside a `replacement` string, strings of the form `[[X]]` will be replaced by matches in increasing order of X, starting from 0.
+- You can also make the `replacement` a JavaScript function.
+See [function snippets](#function-snippets) for more details.

 #### Example
 The snippet